Wacom-Developer/sdk-for-signature-android/GETTING-STARTED.md

 Now to reference the newly created module with the SDK in the SignatureSDKExample project:

-* Perform right click on the SignatureSDKExample project to open the contextual menu.
+* Right-click on the SignatureSDKExample project to open the contextual menu.
 * Click on `Open Module Settings`
-* On `Dependencies` tab add a new module dependency selecting the SDK library module.
+* On the `Dependencies` tab, add a new module dependency selecting the SDK library module.

-Apply the license:
+To apply the license:
 * Place the supplied license file under the Assets folder of the SignatureSDKExample project.
 * Open the file FormViewerActivity.java under package com.wacom.signaturesdkexample in src.
 * Locate the line:
         `public static final String LICENSE = "Put the licence string here";` and replace the string with the license string.

-The SignatureSDKExample app can now be built and tested on the compatible Android device.
+The SignatureSDKExample app can now be built and tested on any compatible Android device.

 ## Using the Sample Application